NavyaG-lab/Tech-writer/how-tos/ryze/classify-non-pii-databases.md

 ```

-### Details about each key:
+### Details about each key

 - `:country`- The country where you want to find the databases
 - `:datasources` - The data sources where you want to find the databases (datomic, dataset-series, etc)
   - `:prefix` - The name that will match with the start of the database name
   - `:description` - Some description about the prefix

 It is important to emphasize that the prefixes correspond to the beginning of the database name and not to what is included in the name.

 **Example:**

 ```
 Prefix: test-
 database name: test-database